FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-import-export/Export Multiple Domains.rst

 .. image:: ../../img/Export-Multiple-Domains/expmultdom001.png

-This tool will export the */.DAT files for selected or all subdomains.
+This tool will export the \*.DAT files for selected or all subdomains.
 Once the multiple domains have been created and schematized use this button to export the domains.

 .. image:: ../../img/Export-Multiple-Domains/expmultdom003.png